 - 5.66 The NPPF states that authorities should plan for a mix of housing to address the need of different groups in the community.
-This includes people wishing to commission or build their own homes (paragraph 61 of the NPPF). - 5.67 The national requirement for Local Authorities to maintain a register of individuals and associations who are seeking to acquire serviced plots of land is contained in the Self-build and Custom Housebuilding Act 2015, the Self-build and Custom Housebuilding (Register)

-Regulations 2016 and the Self-build and Custom Housebuilding (Time for Compliance and Fees) Regulations 2016.
+This includes people wishing to commission or build their own homes (paragraph 61 of the NPPF). - 5.67 The national requirement for Local Authorities to maintain a register of individuals and associations who are seeking to acquire serviced plots of land is contained in the Self-build and Custom Housebuilding Act 2015, the Self-build and Custom Housebuilding (Register) Regulations 2016 and the Self-build and Custom Housebuilding (Time for Compliance and Fees) Regulations 2016.

 - 5.68 The need for 'Self-build' and 'Custom build' homes in the Borough is principally informed by the register maintained by Fareham Borough Council.
 The Council's register was first set up in March 2016 and provides evidence of the levels of demand for self and custom build plots.
 Further evidence contained in the Self-build and Custom Housebuilding in Fareham (2017) paper and the subsequent Self and Custom Build Need Background Paper (2020) provides analysis of the assessed need.
-Future need will continue to be gathered from the register and will be monitored through the Council's Authority Monitoring Report (AMR). - 5.69 In order to meet the need identified by Fareham's Self and Custom Build Register, in addition to supporting the principle of individual self and custom build sites in the urban area, development sites of 40 dwellings or more, will be required to provide for a proportion of suitable serviced plots. - 5.70 Policy WEL21 of The Welborne Plan (2015) requires 1% of all dwellings to be provided for self/custom build during the lifetime of the Welborne development.
-This equates to 60 fully serviced self and custom build plots. - 5.70.1 It is recognised that individual self and/or custom build can form an important source of delivery of dwellings in the Borough and this is supported by the policy.
+Future need will continue to be gathered from the register and will be monitored through the Council's Authority Monitoring Report (AMR). - 5.69 In order to meet the need identified by Fareham's Self and Custom Build Register, development sites of 40 dwellings or more, will be required to provide for a proportion of suitable serviced plots. - 5.70 Policy WEL21 of The Welborne Plan (2015) requires 1% of all dwellings to be provided for self/custom build during the lifetime of the Welborne development.
+This equates to 60 fully serviced self and custom build plots.